Grand National Runners

 Read up if you want to find the answers to these questions, as well as more about past Grand National winners and Grand National horses in general.

-Before we go into more details related to Grand National runners and Grand National favourites, let’s take a look at Grand National winners from last year.
+Before we go into more details related to Grand National runners and Grand National favourites, let’s take a look at Grand National winners from the last rave.
 The Grand National line up ahead of the race held on April 6th, 2019, was more than impressive.
-All eyes were on the following Grand National favourites: Tiger Roll, Rathvinden, Anibale Fly, Vintage Clouds, Lake View Lad, Pleasant Company, and Rock the Casbah.
+All eyes were on the following Grand National favourites: Tiger Roll, Rathvinden, Anibale Fly, Vintage Clouds, Lake View Lad, Pleasant Company, and Rock the Kasbah.

 Even though there were a few upsets, the top five placed horses included three Grand National favourites.
 Anyone who had thought that Tiger Roll was the best horse to bet on Grand National was right, as he managed to claim the title back-to-back.
 Here’s the finishing order of Grand National horses, as well as their handicap in brackets:

 - Rathvinden (11-00), 8/1